-The new Harrell Medical Education building is a 94,300 SF facility that houses teaching environments for medical education and the physician assistant program.
+The new Harrell Medical Education building is a 94,300 SF, LEED Gold certified facility that houses teaching environments for medical education and the physician assistant program.
 The facility includes an Experiential Learning Center with a simulation theater designed to adapt to future changes in medicine.
 Learning studios were incorporated into the design as well as personal learning spaces.
-The building also utilizes advance technology such as video capture and recording systems that allow for broad communication of clinical and experimental learning.
-Additionally, the design brings together a broad variety program spaces to promote interaction between students and faculty.
+The building also utilizes advanced technology such as video capture and recording systems that allow for broad communication of clinical and experiential learning.
+Additionally, the design brings together a broad variety of program spaces to promote interaction between students and faculty.

-Heery provided design services for the new facility.
 The design team focused on developing a plan that would meet the academic needs of the program first and then site-adapt the solution.
 In this process, the physical needs of the program take precedent over the exterior design of the building.
-A cost model was developed to manage costs and a functional budget established for the building exterior, allowing the education programs to include upgrades in equipment and classroom facilities to create a state-of-the-art education interior.
+A cost model was developed to manage costs and a functional budget established for the building exterior, allowing for savings to be applied to the education programs, including upgrades in equipment and classroom facilities to create a state-of-the-art education interior.

-Every program element in the building was developed with a strong relationship to the social path that encourages and makes interaction between students, faculty, and administration inevitable.
-The building includes simulation space where students and trainees—working in reconfigurable rooms—can train and practice clinical, diagnostic, or treatment that might be encountered in a medical facility.
-The learning studio is comprised of two large flexible use classrooms that can be modified for lecture and group learning, all with access to cutting-edge audio visual support.
+Every program element in the building was developed with a strong relationship to the social path that encourages an open exchange of ideas and makes interaction between students, faculty, and administration inevitable.
+The building includes simulation space where students and trainees—working in reconfigurable rooms—can train and practice clinical, diagnostic, or treatment procedures that might be encountered in a medical facility.
+The learning studio is comprised of two large flexible-use classrooms that can be modified for lecture and group learning, all with access to cutting-edge audio-visual support systems.

 Key components of this project include:

 AIA Orlando Design Award – Built Award of Honor | City of Gainesville City Beautification “Outstanding Institution” Award | LEED Gold Certification